 The headstock is located on the top of the neck and normally has the manufacturer’s logo.
 This ukulele part is mostly produced from a solid piece of wood as a result of it keeping the tuners and strings in place.
 Plastic headstocks are also accessible but are more prone to breakage or snapping.

 When choosing a headstock, you’ll usually discover two options slotted and solid wood.
 With a solid headstock, one can find the strings and tuning pegs outside or on the back.
-However, a slotted headstock has slots where the rest of the string.
+However, a slotted headstock has slots where the rest of the string is.
 This design additionally has its tuning pegs on the outside of the headstock.

 The tuners rest on the headstock.
 These parts of a ukulele are usually known as tuning pegs, tuning keys, tuning heads, or machine heads because of the numerous changes in their design over time.
 There are normally four tuning heads, but there may be as many as eight.

 Every string might be inserted through a small hole, which traps the string.
 Then, while you turn the peg, the string wraps around a steel cylinder, tightening or loosening the string.

 Here’s a quick guide In case you’re installing new strings on your ukulele: